 Dogs confined to areas with poor ventilation, such as crates, small rooms, or poorly ventilated areas of a house, are at higher risk of heat stroke.
 Poor ventilation prevents heat from dissipating, causing temperatures to rise and making it difficult for dogs to cool down.

 One of the most common and preventable causes of heat stroke in dogs is being left in a parked car.
 Even on a day that seems mild, temperatures inside a car can rise dramatically within minutes.
-Many pet owners believe that rolling down a window or two is enough, but small and unventilated spaces can easily warm up.
+Many pet owners believe that rolling down a window or two is enough, but small and unventilated spaces can quickly become too warm.

 Breeds and Physical Conditions

-Some dogs have a higher chance of getting heat stroke because of their breed, physical characteristics, or any underlying health conditions.
-Here are some of the characteristics that increase the risk of heat stroke in dogs:
+Some dogs have a higher risk of developing heat stroke due to their breed, physical characteristics, or underlying health conditions.
+Here are some of the characteristics that increase the risk of heatstroke in dogs:

-Obesity brings in lots of problems for your dog, and heat strokes are one of them.
+Obesity brings in lots of problems for your dog, and heat stroke is one of them.
 Having more layers of fat can make it more difficult for them to cool down.
-It also puts additional strain on your dog’s heart and its respiratory system, increasing the risk of heat stroke.
+It also puts additional strain on your dog’s heart and respiratory system, increasing the risk of heat-related illness.

-Puppies, seniors, and dogs with health conditons can have more vulnerability when it comes to heat strokes.
+Puppies, older dogs, and dogs with health conditions are more vulnerable when it comes to heatstroke.
 Since they have weaker and less efficient bodies, they can be prone to overheating.

 What are the Symptoms of Heat Stroke in Dogs

 Recognising the early signs of heat stroke in dogs can be the difference between life and death.
-The symptoms of heat stroke can escalate rapidly, so it's important to be aware of even the subtle indicators that your dog might be in distress.
+The signs of heatstroke can escalate rapidly, so it's important to be aware of even the subtle indicators that your dog might be in distress.

 Excessive Panting and Drooling